In [1]:

 • It will allow us (in future lectures) to introduce ideas of coordinate systems and dimension.

-Hence, we will often want to be able to describe subspaces like ColACol⁡A or NulANul⁡A using their bases.
+Hence, we will often want to be able to describe subspaces like $\operatorname{Col} A$ or $\operatorname{Nul} A$ using their bases.

 We'll start with finding a basis for the null space of a matrix.